How to Do 1031 Exchanges to Defer Taxes

-This is a basic description of how a successful 1031 Exchange works.
-Depending upon the taxpayer’s situation, the type of property relinquished and the characteristics of the Replacement Property, other aspects of the Exchange may be involved.
-Its completion may become complex and experts should always be consulted.
+It is a basic description of how a successful 1031 Exchange works.
+Depending upon the taxpayer’s situation, the type of property relinquished, and the characteristics of the Replacement Property, other aspects of the Exchange may be involved.
+Its completion may become complex, and experts should always be consulted.
 This is no task for a "do it yourself" investor.

 This material is neither an offer to sell nor the solicitation to purchase any security.
 The information is for discussion and information purposes only.
 It is not intended to replace competent legal, tax or financial planning advice.
 The applicable tax codes apply to and relate to federal law only.
 Individual states may have their own additional tax codes.
 Please contact the appropriate tax and legal professional in your state.
 This information is provided from sources believed to be reliable but should be used in conjunction with professional advice that is consistent with your personal situation.

 By C. Grant Conness, President, 1031 Alternatives Group